bsuzow/StudentLoanDefaults/StudentLoanDefaults.md

 ## character(0)
 ```

-The total number of rows has reduced from 6423 to 5209.
+The total number of rows has reduced from 6423 to 5209 and the number of columns is down to 23.
 The summary statistics of default rates (`CDR3`) are comparable amongst the three data sets -- with graduate schools present, without grad schools, and without missing values.
 We will move ahead with the the `sc1415.net` data frame for the analysis.
 Please note that unclassified institutions (`PREDDEG = 0`) have been removed at the missing-value row elimination.